tomzx/blog.tomrochette.com-content/agi/what-do-i-know-about-ai/What do I know about AI.md

+---
-# What do I know about AI
+title: What do I know about AI
+created: 2015-09-07
+taxonomy:
+  category: [artificial general intelligence]
+  status: in progress
+---

 ## Context